CivicActions/open-practice/draft/code-management-guidance.md

-# CivicActions DRAFT GitHub Use Policy
+# CivicActions DRAFT Code Management Guidelines

-This is a DRAFT policy outlines when work should go into the CivicActions corporate GitHub repository versus a personal repository, and how to attribute CivicActions support when experimenting on paid time.
+This is a DRAFT guidance outlines when work should go into the CivicActions corporate repositories (GitHub & GitLab), our client repositories, or a personal repository.
+The guidance should direct the team how to attribute CivicActions or client support behind the repositories.
+This is particularly important when experimenting with code on paid time.
 All projects should have an appropriate license.
 CivicActions default license should be the [AGPL v3](https://opensource.org/license/agpl-v3), but other [OSI-approved licneses](https://opensource.org/licenses) can also be appropriate.

 ---